a2o/snoopy/README.md

 [![Flattr Snoopy Logger project](http://api.flattr.com/button/flattr-badge-large.png)](https://flattr.com/submit/auto?user_id=a2o&url=https://github.com/a2o/snoopy&title=Snoopy Logger)

-## 1. What does Snoopy do?

-It logs all commands executed on your system.
+Snoopy is a tiny library that logs all executed commands (+ arguments) on your system.

-## 2. Installation
+## 1. Installation

 The easiest way to start using Snoopy is to execute the following command (as root):